Europe Talks: Europe's biggest dialogue program

 By Sara Cooper

-In just two months, EU citizens will elect a new European Parliament.
+In June, EU citizens will elect a new European Parliament.
 With climate change, rising extremism, and multiple global crises, it is more important than ever to create spaces for Europeans to talk across borders.
 That’s the goal of Europe Talks, the biggest pan-European dialogue program in 2024.

 Each Saturday in April and May, hundreds of Europeans will meet for a 1:1 conversation.
 The weekly dialogue events give participants an open platform to exchange ideas and widen their perspectives by meeting someone with a totally different point of view.
 There’s never been an easier way to meet another European and talk about the biggest challenges facing our shared future.